Skip to main content

 Which bracelet fits smaller wrists?

 The aZengear fits wrists from 7 inches to 9.5 inches, making it the best option for women, teens, and adults with smaller wrists.
 The ELK also works well for medium wrists with its clinch adjustment system.
-Avoid the Atomic Bear if your wrist is under 8 inches — it will not cinch down tight enough.
+Avoid the Atomic Bear for smaller wrists if your wrist is under 8 inches — it will not cinch down tight enough.

 Is 550lb paracord really that strong?